puppetlabs/puppetlabs-xinetd/README.md

 **Parameters within `xinetd`**

 #### Required Parameters
--`server`	- The program to execute for the service.
+-	`server`	- The program to execute for the service.
--`port`		- What port to listen on
+-	`port`		- What port to listen on

 #### Optional Parameters
--`server_args`	- Arguments to pass to the server process on launch.
+-	`server_args`	- Arguments to pass to the server process on launch.
--`disable`		- Whether to disable the service.
-Defaults to "no" -`socket_type`	- Defaults to "stream"
+-	`disable`		- Whether to disable the service.
+Defaults to "no"
+-	`socket_type`	- Defaults to "stream"
--`protocol`		- Defaults to "tcp"
+-	`protocol`		- Defaults to "tcp"
--`user`			- User to run as.
-Defaults to "root" -`group`		- Defaults to "root"
+-	`user`			- User to run as.
+Defaults to "root"
+-	`group`		- Defaults to "root"
--`instances`	- Number of instances.
-Defaults to "UNLIMITED" -`wait`			- Based on $protocol will default to "yes" for udp and "no" for tcp -`service_type`	- Type setting in xinetd
+-	`instances`	- Number of instances.
+Defaults to "UNLIMITED"
+-	`wait`			- Based on $protocol will default to "yes" for udp and "no" for tcp
+-	`service_type`	- Type setting in xinetd
--`only_from`	- Remote hosts to which the service is made available.
+-	`only_from`	- Remote hosts to which the service is made available.

 Limitations
 ------------